-Figure 33.
-NRF Service Desirable Acres / 1,000 Desirable Site Component Use Area Size Population Characteristics LOCAL / CLOSE-TO-HOME SPACE Mini-Park Specialized facilities that serve a concentrated or limited population or specific group, such as tots or senior citizens.
+Component Use Service Desirable Acres / 1,000 Desirable Site component 030 Area Size Population Characteristics LOCAL / CLOSE-TO-HOME SPACE Mini-Park Specialized facilities that serve a concentrated or limited population or specific group, such as tots or senior citizens.
 Less than 1⁄4 mile radius 1 acre or less 0.25 to 0.5 acres Within neighborhoods and in close proximity to apartment complexes, townhouse developments, or housing for the elderly.
-Neighborhood Park / Playground Area for intense recreational activities, such as field games, craft, playground apparatus area, skating, picnicking, wading pools, etc. 1⁄4 to 1⁄2 mile radius to serve a population up to 5,000 (a neighborhood) 15+ acres 1.0 to 2.0 acres Suited for intense development.
+Neighborhood Park / Area for intense recreational activities, such as field games, craft, playground apparatus area, skating, picnicking, wading pools, etc. 1⁄4 to 1⁄2 mile radius to serve a population up to 5,000 (a neighborhood) 15+ acres 1.0 to 2.0 acres Suited for intense development.
 Easily accessible to neighborhood population - geographically centered with safe walking and bike access.
 May be developed as a school-park facility Community Park Area of diverse environmental quality.
 May include areas suited for intense recreational facilities, such as athletic complexes, large swimming pools.
 May be an area of natural quality for outdoor recreation, such as walking, viewing, sitting, picnicking.
 May be any combination of the above, depending upon site suitability and community need.
 Several neighborhoods 1 to 2 mile radius 25 + acres 5.0 to 8.0 acres May include natural features, such as water bodies, and areas suited for intense development.
 Easily accessible to neighborhood served.
+TOTAL CLOSE-TO-HOME SPACE = 6.25-10.5 acres / 1,000 population